vmware/dscr-for-vmware/Documentation/DSCResources/PowerCLISettings/PowerCLISettings.md

 ## Description

-The resource is used to Update the PowerCLI Configuration settings.
+The resource is used to Update the PowerCLI Configuration settings of the LCM. **User Scope** PowerCLI Configuration settings are updated with this resource.
+The LCM runs with Windows System account, so the settings will be stored for the user that runs LCM PowerShell.
+If a user runs a Configuration with this resource, the settings will be preserved for all future Configurations that run on that LCM.

 ## Examples